openactive/openactive-test-suite/README.md

 npm start
 ```

-This will run the broker microservice and then run all tests against it, according to the [feature configuration](./packages/openactive-integration-tests/#configuration).
+This will start the broker microservice (`openactive-broker-microservice`) and run all integration tests (`openactive-integration-tests`) against it according to the [feature configuration](./packages/openactive-integration-tests/#configuration).
+The console output includes both `openactive-broker-microservice` and `openactive-integration-tests`.
+This is perfect for CI, or simple test runs.

+Alternatively the [Broker microservice](./packages/openactive-broker-microservice/) and [Integration tests](./packages/openactive-integration-tests) may be run separately, for example in two different console windows.
+This is more useful for debugging.

 ### Running specific tests